TabeaHeckenthaler/TabeaHeckenthaler.github.io/index.md

 ## Lecture 2 Nov.
 2nd:
-I was sick... trying to understand, what we did...
+I started to do the homework.
+My site is linked [here](https://tabeaheckenthaler.github.io).